NFL mock draft 3.0: 6 quarterbacks land in two-round projection

 8. Carolina Panthers — Florida State RB Dalvin Cook

 GM Dave Gettleman has never been on a scouting staff (that we’re aware of) that took a running back this high.
 But Jonathan Stewart’s high salary-cap number and injury history are concerning, and Cook could boost this middling rushing attack and take pressure off Cam Newton in the receiving game too.
-A special talent who could transform this offense.
+Cook is a special talent who could transform this offense.

 9. Cincinnati Bengals — Alabama LB Reuben Foster

-We actually looked for spots for Foster to land before this, but he’d be an excellent fit here — the same range that Luke Kuechly and Patrick Willis were drafted.
-Comparing Foster to those two is flat out unfair, but he’s the closest off-the-ball comp to either to come along since Kuechly entered the NFL, we believe.
+We looked for spots for Foster to land before this, but he’d be an excellent fit here — the same range that Luke Kuechly and Patrick Willis were drafted.
+Comparing Foster to those two is unfair, but he’s the closest off-the-ball comp to come along since Kuechly entered the NFL.

 10. Buffalo Bills — Clemson QB Deshaun Watson

-If you’ve ridden the Watson Wave along with us as we’ve dipped from a top-five pick last summer to a low first-rounder this fall, please allow us to have him settle nicely here in the middle.
+If you’ve ridden the Watson Wave along with us as we’ve dipped from a top-five pick last summer to a low first-rounder this past fall, please allow us to have him settle nicely here in the middle.
 A big game in the championship against Alabama could have him at QB1 once more.
 With Tyrod Taylor likely to move on, Watson has another potential landing spot — and boy, wouldn’t Sammy Watkins be happy — to pick up the spirits of this beleaguered franchise.
-Can Watson be their savior?
+Can Watson be its savior?

 11. New Orleans Saints — Stanford DE Solomon Thomas